-Every summer presents its own set of challenges and issues to work through and improve upon, and this past summer was no different because of COVID-19.
+Every summer presents its own set of challenges and issues to work through and improve upon, and Summer 2020 was no different because of COVID-19.
 As a team we stood strong in two of our beliefs: that children need Camp now more than ever and, as always, the safety and well-being of our campers and staff remain our first priority.
 Through modified programming and adaptive safety standards that exceeded the CDC, the state of North Carolina and local authority guidelines, Sea Gull and Seafarer successfully completed a COVID-free 2020 Summer Camp season.

 Through the input and support from so many of you, we “adjusted our sails” to ensure a summer experience that was both safe and impactful.
 Dining Hall protocols and schedules were enhanced, cabins became a cohort, and programs were run in smaller capacities.
 Yet, through all these adaptations, the feedback we heard time and again was, “Camp still feels like home and it was exactly what we needed.”
 The resiliency of our staff, counselors, campers and families, proved yet again why our Camp community is the best.

-Building on the success of last summer, our track record of effectively adapting and delivering Camp in a COVID world, learnings from our fall programs and strong confidence in our ability to deliver a safe and meaningful experience, we’re eagerly looking forward to summer 2021.
+Building on the success of last summer, our track record of effectively adapting and delivering Camp in a COVID world, learnings from our fall programs and strong confidence in our ability to deliver a safe and meaningful experience, we’re eagerly looking forward to Summer 2021.
 We will continue to follow health authority guidance and consider every medical resource available to implement protocols that create a safe and fun experience for campers and families this upcoming season – making sure that “Camp still feels like home.”

 Ensuring a safe and health Camp will require a strong partnership among all of us.